 responsibilities of pet ownership, including the cost of food and

 supplies, veterinary care, and the time commitment.
-Other cats are
+A growing feral

-the result of generations of breeding among the campus' existing
+cat population is the result of generations of breeding among the

-expected to have two to three litters of four to eight kittens per
+Typically, cats are expected to have multiple litters of four to

-year.
-Because many of these cats are not socialized or tame, they
+eight kittens per year.
+Many of these cats are not socialized or

 What is AFCAT?